Murder of Peter Weinberger: Trial

 Under cross-examination, Dr. Cusack conceded that LaMarca took precautions to avoid detection by using a paperclip to prevent leaving fingerprints on a ransom note, but that these precautions did not mean that LaMarca was sane during the commission of the crime.
 The prosecution called another psychiatrist, Dr. Ernani D'Angelo, to rebut Dr. Cusack's testimony and LaMarca's contention of insanity.
 Dr. D'Angelo testified that LaMarca was sane and aware of his actions, stating, "I base my opinion that the defendant knew right from wrong on the fact that the act itself was so planned, so executed and so covered up to escape detection that only a person who knew what he was doing every second and every inch of the way could have accomplished this act."

+When LaMarca attempted to use his military service as mitigation, the prosecution proved that he had deliberately exaggerated his service in an attempt to appear more sympathetic.
+Army records proved that LaMarca had lied when he testified that he served 3.5 years.
+In reality, he had only served 2.5 years, not 3.5 years as he had testified.
+On February 17, 1944, he was court-martialed and convicted of being absent without leave from Camp Edwards for a six-day period.
+LaMarca had also lied about driving an ammunition supply truck near the front lines in France three days after D-Day.
+In fact, LaMarca's service records showed that he only reached England nearly two months after D-Day, on July 31, 1944.
+The prosecution also suggested that a scar on LaMarca's left leg, which he said he got from a shrapnel wound, was actually caused by a childhood accident, which LaMarca disputed on the stand.

 The trial concluded in early December, with the jury reaching their verdict on December 7, after deliberating for 6 hours and 24 minutes.
-LaMarca was found guilty of first degree murder and kidnapping.
+LaMarca was convicted of first degree murder and kidnapping.
 Under New York law at the time, a first degree murder conviction carried a mandatory death sentence.
 However, because LaMarca had been convicted of felony first degree murder rather than premeditated first degree murder, the jury had the option of recommending mercy, in which case he would instead face life in prison.
-LaMarca's lawyers pleaded with the jury to let him live since he had young children of his own.
+LaMarca's lawyers pleaded with the jury to let him live since he had two young children of his own.
 The prosecution replied, "What mercy was shown baby Peter when he was left in that woods?
 What mercy did he show then?"
 Ultimately, the jury did not recommend mercy, meaning LaMarca would die in the state's electric chair.
 Upon hearing the verdict, LaMarca's wife and mother, who were in the gallery witnessing the trial, reportedly fainted.
 One week later, on December 14, 1956, LaMarca was formally sentenced to death, with Nassau County Judge Mario Pittoni scheduling his execution to take place during the week of January 28, 1957.